mitiger/gobatis/README.md

 # gobatis
-an orm like ibatis (ava) for golang
+an orm like ibatis(java) for golang